hughdtt/cloud-resume-frontend/README.md

         - [ ] Projects grab github pinned repos to showcase and link
         - [ ] Views: fetchs Azure function, make sure it's only grabbing that api once.

+- [ ] Refactor, some of this stuff is bad implementation